letscontrolit/ESPEasy/lib/MD_Parola/README.md

 If you like and use this library please consider making a small donation using [PayPal](https://paypal.me/MajicDesigns/4USD)

 The Parola software has a dependency on the [MD_MAX72xx Arduino library](https://github.com/MajicDesigns/MD_MAX72xx) which implements hardware functions of the LED matrix.
-The library needs to be configured for the type of matrices being used - please refer to the hardware section of documentation for the [MD_MAX72xx library](https://majicdesigns.github.io/MD_MAX72XX/page_hardware.html).
+The sketched need to be configured for the type of matrices being used - please refer to the hardware section of documentation for the [MD_MAX72xx library](https://majicdesigns.github.io/MD_MAX72XX/page_hardware.html).

 Parola discussion on the [Arduino forum](http://forum.arduino.cc/index.php?topic=171056.0) and kits available from [ElectroDragon](http://www.electrodragon.com/product/dot-matrix-chain-display-kit-max7219-v2).